Search Redlands

 The next step is to identify a fieldwork placement and a site mentor.
 It is recommended that placements be identified 5 to 6 weeks before the beginning of the term in which you will be completing fieldwork hours.

 Based on your anticipated timeline, goals, and ideas for fieldwork, discuss possible plans for fieldwork with your advisor, if necessary.
 The Office of Career and Professional Development can provide support and services that can assist you when identifying or applying for a fieldwork placement and/or site mentor.
+The Guidance for Site Mentors web page outlines expectations and guidelines for supervisors.

 Step 5: Share the Site Mentor Fieldwork Agreement Letter